Saturday, 31 October 2015

 making the underclass below their feet weep, as obscenity is spread,

-apart from their poverty and chains, and self respect,
+apart fromour poverty and chains, and self respect,

-so together lets take back what's been stolen from the tory piggy bank,
+so take back what's been stolen, from their piggy bank

 Monday, 5 October 2015